All White Clayton Lewis arrested over betting scandal

 The southwest Sydney club said it was "shocked" by the allegations of yellow-card manipulation among its players, which came after a six-month police investigation.

-NSW Police said the probe was launched in December 2023 with the help of UK officials after suspicious betting patterns were identified.
+NSW Police said the probe was launched in December 2023 with the help of officials in the United Kingdom after suspicious betting patterns were identified.

 Macarthur FC chief executive Sam Krslovic said the club was caught off-guard by the arrests but it would work with authorities.